 The number one reason why leopard geckos stop eating is that they are too cold.
-Perhaps your heat bulb burned out, the heat mat stopped working, there's a draft going into the cage, or maybe you never had a heat source for your leopard gecko to begin with and now it's just gotten too cold.
+Perhaps your heat bulb burned out, the heat mat stopped working, perhaps there's a draft going into the cage, or maybe you never had a heat source for your leopard gecko and now it's just gotten too cold.
 The change of seasons from fall to winter often brings a lot of anorexic geckos into the animal clinic but more often than not, a simple fix to their environmental temperature will make them start eating again.

 If your leopard gecko recently got a chill from a draft or had a decrease in their environmental temperature, it could have a respiratory infection that has caused them to stop eating.
 Respiratory infections are the most common medical reasons for reptiles not wanting to eat.
 If your leopard gecko is sick in some other way, there may be a different reason for their inappetence.
 Your exotics vet can diagnose growths that affect or block the intestinal tract, mouth ulcerations, and other ailments.
-If you suspect an illness is the reason for your gecko to not be eating, visit your exotics vet for assistance.
+If you suspect an illness is a reason for your gecko to not be eating, visit your exotics vet for assistance.

 If your leopard gecko has a wound or is in pain because of an injury, it may stop eating.
 Abscesses, eye injuries, tail and toe problems can all be pretty uncomfortable and make your gecko not want to eat.
 If you know your gecko has an injury be prepared that it may not want to eat until it's pain is controlled and it is feeling better.

 Retained skin on the eyes can block your gecko's ability to see it's food, especially if it's trying to catch a cricket.
 This usually occurs after an incomplete shed and is often due to a lack of humidity in the cage.
 Other eye problems include corneal ulcers and retrobulbar abscesses that would cause your gecko to stop eating.

 Of course, your gecko may have stopped eating for a different reason than is listed so if you've tried all the tips above with no improvement make sure you schedule a visit to your exotics vet so they can help you figure it out.